Battery comparison test. Comparative test of imported and domestic batteries

 Measured/declared weight 13.73/ 14.4 kg

 This brand has always looked decent.
-So it is now: the battery delivers the high declared current regularly, it is not afraid of frost.
+It’s the same now: the battery produces the high declared current regularly and is not afraid of frost.
 It could have been better, but the battery was clearly not recharged in the store - this is evidenced by the original reserve capacity.

 Declared capacity 55 Ah